-Still Aware are committed to raising awareness of the very real statistics of stillbirth in Australia working to end preventable stillbirth.
-With the guidance of the Still Aware board for we aim to educate clinicians, mothers and families about stillbirth prevention and also to promote and support dialogue around the realities of loss, in order to break the silence and taboo surrounding stillbirth.
+Still Aware is committed to raising awareness of the very real statistics of stillbirth in Australia, and we are working to end preventable stillbirth.
+With the guidance of the Still Aware board, we aim to educate clinicians, mothers and families about stillbirth prevention through promotion and support dialogue around the realities of loss, in order to break the silence and taboo surrounding stillbirth.
 Still Aware is also invested in stillbirth research, and actively lobbies for stillbirth to be listed and remain on the policy agenda at a national level.

 The Still Aware Board provides a high calibre of knowledge and expertise.
 With experience ranging from business, corporate, clinical, research, philanthropic, marketing, charity and personal tragedy, together with a plethora of management and board experience we are confident in the advice and accuracy of the Still Aware message and its delivery.

 General Manager of Channel 7 Adelaide, Tony Davison has held senior roles in the television industry for over 30 years.
 A member of the Flinders Medical Centre Foundation Board of Trustees he has contributed to many fundraising projects, such as the Flinders Centre for Innovation in Cancer – Window of Opportunity, Henley Properties Home of Hope and the new Medical Miracles in the Making.
 Tony is also on the board of Business SA and SA Sport Hall of Fame.